DevsHero/db2vec/README.md

     *   `.surql` (SurrealDB)
     *   *Oracle requires export via SQL Developer or similar tool into standard SQL format.*
     *   *JSON detection as a fallback.*
+*   **Rich Type Handling:** Parses and preserves various data types from dumps, including strings, numbers, booleans, NULLs, arrays, and nested JSON objects where supported by the format.
 *   🧠 **Local Embeddings:** Integrates seamlessly with [Ollama](https://ollama.com/) to generate embeddings using your chosen models (e.g., `nomic-embed-text`).
 *   💾 **Vector DB Targets:** Stores data and vectors in popular vector databases:
     *   Chroma